All courses will meet virtually at the times scheduled below unless the course is noted as asynchronous or to be determined.

 EDU665 Meeting the Needs of the Exceptional Child (3)

-EDU683 Advanced Theory and Practice for Reading Specialists (3)
+EDU683 Advanced Methods and Practice: Reading Specialist (3)

 EDU730 School Law (3)